anmol-d21/MCA-2021/README.md

 Acoustic Data: Paul Dukas' works are easily accessible to listen to via streaming sites such as Spotify, as well as websites like IMSLP.

+The rest of rhe weeks are accessible [here](https://anmol-d21.github.io/MCA-2021/index.html)

 ## Week 2